Facelift In Philadelphia

 Lastly, wrinkles caused by muscle overactivity are best treated with Botox.
 Facial wrinkles in the regions of the crow’s feet, forehead, and “11″ lines between the eyebrows can be eliminated with Botox.

-It is not uncommon for some patients to have two, or even three of these in their lifetime.
+It is not uncommon for patients to have two, or even three of facelifts in their lifetime.
 As life expectancies continue to increase, more and more patients are visiting the practice seeking to look younger even into their elder years.
 Many patients begin with a mini facelift in their mid-to-late 40s and return 5-10 years later for a traditional lift in order to look youthful well into their 70s.

 Age is not a discriminating factor for surgery.
 Instead, a patient’s health status is most important.
 Regardless of age, all patients go through pre-operative screening to evaluate their eligibility to undergo surgery.
 Many elder patients are in great health and are cleared to have facial rejuvenation procedures and surgery.